Jean Grey: Ultimate Marvel

 Soon after, Jean is in Washington with the remaining X-Men, where Cyclops makes a speech, attempting to bring peace to the anti-mutant hostilities and to ask that all mutants surrender to the government.
-He is then assassinated by Quicksilver, who lodges a bullet into his skull.
+He is then assassinated by Quicksilver, who lodges a bullet into his skull, and declares his intention to reform the Brotherhood.
 Scott dies in the arms of Storm and Colossus, while Rogue rushes a distraught Jean to safety.
-Jean is later seen in Ultimate X-Men Requiem alongside Rogue and Iceman tearing down the Xavier Institute and everything on the estate.
-They bury the bodies of the various deceased X-Men on the estate's remains.
+Jean is later seen in Ultimate X-Men Requiem alongside Rogue and Iceman as they tear down the Xavier Institute and raze their mentor's estate.
+They bury the bodies of the various deceased X-Men in unmarked graves on the estate grounds.

-Jean then moves to Baltimore, dying her hair black under the alias of Karen Grant.
-She begins working at a shopping mall called Cherry Square Shopping Center, and is now in a relationship with the mall cop, Dave.
-She has been living in Baltimore for 3 or 4 months but uses her telepathy to make people believe she had worked there for 3 years.
+Jean then moves to Baltimore, changing her hair color to black and assuming the identity of "Karen Grant".
+She takes a nondescript job managing a store at the Cherry Square Shopping Center, where her security guard boyfriend Dave works.
+Despite having only worked at the mall for four months, Jean uses her telepathy to alter the memories of her coworkers so that they believe she has worked there for three years.

-Jean discovers that Dave has put her photo on Facebook, making her angry and culminating in separation.
-Not much later Mystique and Sabretooth show up and a fight starts, leaving Dave dead.
-Meanwhile, at home, packing up to disappear, Jean meets the son of Wolverine, Jimmy, for the first time.
-Jean is later seen travelling with Jimmy to Chicago to recruit a mutant known as Derek Morgan, then to south California to locate Liz Allan.
+Jean discovers that Dave has put her photo on Facebook without permission, making her angry and culminating in their separation.
+Mystique and Sabretooth then ambush Dave and kill him while torching Jean's store.
+Meanwhile, while packing up to disappear, Jean meets the son of Wolverine, Jimmy, for the first time.
+Jean is later seen travelling with Jimmy to Chicago to recruit a mutant known as Derek Morgan, then to southern California to locate Liz Allan.

 One night, Jimmy is attacked by Sabretooth.
 Jean had sought Bruce Banner for help and a fight ensues.
-Quicksilver then arrives with his newly formed Brotherhood of Mutant Supremacy, but is defeated by Jean and her recruits.
-Nicholas Fury reveals that the team Jean made was part of the Xavior Protocols, and that he is willing to help mutants on the run from the government.
-He later enlists them in S.H.I.E.L.D., forming a group known as the Ultimate X.
+Quicksilver then arrives with his newly formed Brotherhood of Mutant Supremacy but is defeated by Jean and her recruits.
+Nick Fury reveals that the team Jean made was part of the Xavier Protocols, and that he has been clandestinely helping mutants on the run from the government.
+To protect Jean's followers, Fury enlists them in S.H.I.E.L.D. as a support group known as the Ultimate X.

 Jean and her team are seen en route to the SEAR to aid Hawkeye.
-After witnessing the heaven created by the Xorn/Zorn brothers in Tian, Ultimate X group deserts, deciding to remain there.
+After witnessing the heaven created by the Xorn/Zorn brothers in Tian, the Ultimate X group deserts, deciding to remain there.
 Nick Fury reveals that Jean is using her telekinetic powers to make the brothers believe she is in Tian in order to have an "inside man" when she is really in America.
 However, a recent meeting between Karen and Zorn implies that she may be double crossing Fury, as she is physically in Tian as well as revealing her real identity as Jean Grey.

-She sends a spy to keep tabs on what Kitty is up to with Reservation X.
+She sends a spy to keep tabs on what Kitty is up to with Reservation X, forming a wide Resistance in the pages of Ultimate Comics: X-Men consisting of past members like Iceman, Strom and Colossus.